Tangent curves to degenerating hypersurfaces: Introduction

 \end{customthm} As far as we are aware, this is the first result giving a direct comparison between logarithmic and non-logarithmic obstruction theories.
-The difference is controlled by the Artin fan and encoded in the $\LogOb$ term (see \S \ref{sec: isolating LogOb} and Definition \ref{def: LogOb}).
-We show that $\LogOb$ can be calculated explicitly in terms of line bundles associated to piecewise-linear functions on the tropicalisation (see \S \ref{sec: computing LogOb}).
+The difference is controlled by the Artin fan and encoded in the $\LogOb$ term (\S \ref{sec: isolating LogOb} and Definition \ref{def: LogOb}).
+We show that $\LogOb$ can be calculated explicitly in terms of line bundles associated to piecewise-linear functions on the tropicalisation (\S \ref{sec: computing LogOb}).
+We explain this in some detail, as we believe similar methods will be applicable in other contexts.

-As with the logarithmically singular degeneration formula, we prove this push-forward result in much greater generality than the main example.
-Again, the precise setting is spelled out in the main body of the paper.
+We remark that there is no analogue of Theorem~\ref{thm: isolating LogOb introduction} on the general fibre.
+The central fibre moduli space has tightly constrained tropical geometry (\S \ref{sec: tropical moduli and minimal monoid}).
+This allows us to control the deformation theory of the morphism $\Log \Mfrak_{0,1} \to \Mfrak_{0,1}$ (Proposition~\ref{prop: Lchi in -1,1}), which we use to compare the obstruction theories.
+We expect our methods to be applicable whenever the tropical geometry is similarly constrained.